Paris, Death, and Uncertainty

 One week of news reports about those who carried out these attacks.
 One week of wondering how this could happen again.
 One week of speculating what and who is next.

-There was a moment last Saturday afternoon, less than 24 hours from the time the first bullets flew and the first bombs detonated, that I watched my four year old son play outside as if there was no evil in the world.
+There was a moment last Saturday afternoon, less than 24 hours from the time the first bullets flew and the first bombs detonated when I watched my four-year-old son play outside as if there was no evil in the world.

-He played with such intensity.
-He played with such vigor.
-He played as if death did not show its head less than 4 hours away in a city we had recently visited.
+He played with such intensity and vigor as if death had not shown its head less than four hours away in a city we had recently visited.

 And then came that feeling.

-For we do our best to protect our children from danger and harm’s way, rightly so, but ultimately we know that we can’t save them from death.
+As a parent, I feel a feeling of uncertainty, incapability, and complete and utter helplessness, which usually only comes to the surface during times like these.
+We do our best to protect our children from danger and harm’s way, rightly so, but ultimately, we know that we can’t save them from death.

 We can’t save them.